Sv443-Network/SvCoreLib/README.md

 <br><br>

 ## Most notable features:
-- interactive CLI tools like a menu and a progress bar
+- Interactive CLI tools like a menu and a progress bar
-- networking tools like downloading files and pinging URLs or efficiently serving data to a connecting client
+- Networking tools like downloading files and pinging URLs or efficiently serving data to a connecting client
-- file system tools like reading a directory recursively, downloading a file or supervising a directory for changes
+- File system tools like reading a directory recursively, downloading a file or supervising a directory for changes
-- randomization tools like generating UUIDs or a seeded RNG
+- Randomization tools like generating UUIDs or a seeded RNG
-- misc tools like relatively complex mathematics and array manipulation
+- Misc tools like relatively complex mathematics and array manipulation

 <br><br>